JamesNurdin/ECO-LEAF/timelog.md

 ## Week 2
 ### 18th September 2023
-* *2 Hours* Inital reading of project guidance notes in preperation for online meeting on the 21st
+* *0.5 Hours* Inital quick reading of project guidance notes in preperation for online meeting on the 21st
 * *1 Hour* Creation of GitLab repoisitory and uploading of the project template to the repo
+* *1 Hour* Installing and setup of necessary LaTeX files